Lynette Cheah is an Assistant Professor with the Engineering Systems and Design Pillar at the Singapore University of Technology and Design (SUTD).

 - Bandivadekar, A., K. Bodek, L. Cheah, C. Evans, T. Groode, J. Heywood, E. Kasseris, M. Kromer, and M. Weiss.
 2008.
 On the Road in 2035: Reducing Transportation’s Petroleum Consumption and GHG Emissions.
 LFEE 2008-05 RP.
 Cambridge, Massachusetts: MIT Laboratory for Energy and the Environment.

-- Development and applications of life-cycle assessment (LCA) methods
+- Life-cycle energy and environmental assessment (LCA)

 - Material and energy flow analysis in industrial systems